 They are often major partners in regeneration and estate renewal for example at Purfleet, Craylands, Harlow and Colchester.
 They are also providers of a wide range of vital welfare services to the most vulnerable including supported accommodation.
-Partner housing association include: CHP, Estuary Housing Association, Moat, Notting Hill Genesis, Peabody Trust, Swan Housing Group, Sanctuary Group (contact details can be found on the Members page).
+Partner housing association include: CHP, Eastlight Community Homes, Clarion Housing Group, Estuary Housing Association, Legal & General Affordable Homes, Moat, Peabody Trust, RentPlus, Swan / Sanctuary Group (contact details can be found on the Members page).

 A useful House of Commons Library briefing paper considers how affordable housing is defined in England and looks at key trends in the affordability of different tenure types.
 It also examines the supply of affordable housing and the role of Housing Benefit in enabling households to access and retain affordable housing (see links below).

 The Housing & Finance Institute was established in 2015 with the support of the UK Government, businesses and councils.